brupps/project_3/README.md

 4. Setting up the HTML + CSS and deploying the servers
 	- Since each visualization is contained within its own page we went through and created our own individual html and css documents (making sure to add the appropriate plugins and formatting)

+5. Creating the final index.html page
+   	- Used a website template generator and then writing the HTML code.

 ***Since each team member created their visualizations independently we all took different approaches with our methodologies; our independent workflows within the code itself is outlined more clearly within the js files***

-5. Creating the final index.html page using a template and then writing the HTML code.

 ## Additional library, not used in class
 - **Charts.js**; allows you to create a variety of charts (bar, line, etc.) within javascript (more information in the resources section)
+- **Siter.io**; creates a website template to use

 ## Files